aws-samples/aws-saas-factory-dynamic-policy-generation/README.md

 mvn
 ```

 (3) Upload the CloudFormation template, and the Lambda packages to your S3 bucket.
-You can use the AWS Console,
-or the command line tools.

 ```shell
 BUCKET=name-of-your-s3-bucket